 Animal Fuzzy Stickers

-Animals had been, for some time, a very popular choice for stickers of all kinds.
-When this new fuzzy coating made it to the market, Sandylion’s offerings extended into a rainbow of colors and patterns.
+Animals had been, for some time, a very popular choice for stickers and stationery of all kinds.
+When this new fuzzy coating made it to the market, Sandylion’s new sticker range exploded into a rainbow of colors, clever shapes, and patterns.
 Below are some favorite designs for 2×2 mods, including pink flamingos, fuchsia cats, and soft sheep.
+I’ve grouped the animals by… type? sort of…

 There are so many animals!
 A little break to show you some actual second-hand stickers you can get right now if you so wish.
 And then, below, more animals and… everything else!